Home | Bibliography | Site Search | Site Map

 We never conceive a question without an idea that invites an answer, no matter if the idea be not very clear or well defined.
 (Claude Bernard) [Note 1]

 Bernard's remark is not true about philosophy nor is Wittgenstein's remark true about the grammar (in Wittgenstein's jargon) of the word 'question'.
-Because there exist questions (1) that are not nonsense (meaningless marks on paper or sand), and (2) for which we have no idea what an answer would look like, and (3) for which there are no answers knowable by the natural light of reason (which is the limit of Socratic philosophy).
-They are the eternal questions about the foundations of our life, questions to which the name 'metaphysics' is given.
+Because there exist questions (1) that are not nonsense (meaningless marks on paper or sand), and (2) for which we have no idea what an answer would look like, and (3) for which there are no answers knowable by the natural light of reason (which is the limit of philosophy).
+They are eternal questions about the foundations of our life, questions to which the name 'metaphysics' is given.

 Outline of this Page